Architecture

 The three layers

-It helps to think of PocketJS as three layers with narrow contracts between them.
+PocketJS is three layers with narrow contracts between them.

 2. pocketjs-core (Rust, no_std).
 The retained tree lives in a node arena (Vec<Node> + free list) with a generation counter, so a stale handle is a safe no-op rather than a dangling reference.
 Core parses the style table, resolves base / focus / active variants, syncs nodes into taffy, measures text, ticks animation tracks, and walks the tree into a DrawList.
 A CPU clip stage in draw.rs guarantees no negative or oversized coordinates ever reach a backend — axis-aligned quads are clipped with UV/color re-interpolation, rotated quads are Sutherland–Hodgman-clipped or culled.

 3. The backend.
 Consumes the DrawList and nothing else.
-On PSP that is sceGu; in wasm32 it is a scanline rasterizer that handles blending, gradients, and glyph coverage identically.
-Backends never own the frame lifecycle — on PSP the main loop owns sceGuStart / sceGuFinish.
+PSP uses sceGu, Vita uses vita2d/GXM, desktop uses wgpu, and wasm32 uses a scanline rasterizer that handles blending, gradients, and glyph coverage deterministically.
+Backends do not redefine layout, input, or styling semantics.

 The exact op signatures, node lifecycle, and per-frame ordering live on the Native contract page.